wolcn/flux-demo/README.md

 Ref: [Flux Operator installation](https://fluxcd.control-plane.io/operator/install/)
 Ref: [Flux Controller configuration](https://fluxcd.control-plane.io/operator/flux-config/)

-I install these in the project pipeline with the **Terraform** Helm operator, but simplest for a lab cluster is just to use Helm.
-Default settings are good enough for lab work.
+I install these in the project cluster using a pipeline with the **Terraform** Helm operator, but simplest for a lab cluster is just to use Helm.
+Default settings are mostly enough for lab work; multi-tenancy needs to be enabled (off by default) and the type of cluster needs to be set to `aws` if deploying on `EKS`.
+My initial cluster was a Kind cluster with three nodes and for that the  `instance.cluster.type` value is set to `kubernetes`.

 The operator:
 ```